NHT020305/tp/docs/UserGuide.md

 Examples:
 * `event unlink 1 --contact 3 4`

-### Tagging an event: `tag`
-Adds one or more tags to the specified event.
-Tags help categorize and filter events more easily (e.g., by priority, role, type, etc.).

-Format: `event tag EVENT_INDEX --tag TAG(S)`

-* `EVENT_INDEX` refers to the index of the event in the currently displayed event list.

-* You can add one or more tags by listing them after `--tag`.

-* Duplicate tags (already added to the event) are not allowed.

-* Tags are case-sensitive and stored as-is.

-Example:
-* `event tag 1 --tag TA Important`

-### Untagging an event: `untag`
-Removes one or more tags from the specified event.
-Useful for decluttering or updating tag information as event details change.

-Format: `event untag EVENT_INDEX --tag TAG(S)`

-* `EVENT_INDEX` refers to the index of the event in the currently displayed event list.

-* You can remove one or more tags by listing them after `--tag`.

-* Tags are case-sensitive and must match the tag(s) assigned to the event.

-**Important**: `EVENT_INDEX` must be a positive integer.

-Example:
 * `event untag 1 --tag important weekly`

 ### Logging attendance for an event: `log`